mortimer-lab/mortimer-lab.github.io/_pages/handbook.md

 ### Electronic lab notebooks

 In this lab, we use [Obsidian](https://obsidian.md/) as an electronic lab notebook.
 Please create an Obsidian vault in your OneDrive account and share the folder with me.
+To save your Obsidian vault in OneDrive, you will need the desktop app available [here](https://ugamail.uga.edu/onedrive_business/).
 Also, check out the numerous plugins available for Obsidian.

 For each project, please create a folder in your notebook which contains the following: an up-to-date note listing locations for raw data, analyses, results, presentations, and manuscripts related to your project; a note outlining research related tasks that are in progress, still to do, or done; and any other project related notes.
 Ideally, all analyses should be 100% reproducible, so code, commands, and data should primarily reside on the cluster and changes should be tracked using version control with git and pushed to the lab's GitHub regularly.
 If you receive data from a collaborator, please take detailed notes about who sent you the data, when you received the data, and what they had to say about the data.